MewsSystems/tech-pos-platform-engineering-interview-task/README.md

 Your task is to find which requests regressed and also the approximate time of it with a 5 minute tolerance.
 Write some code that reads in `logs.txt` and outputs the name of the endpoints that regressed and the time when it approximately happened.
 Use any programming language you feel comfortable with.

-The expectation is to assume the AWS domain, so feel free to rely on CloudWatch, Lambda or whatever AWS service you might find usable.
+The expectation is to assume the AWS domain, so feel free to rely on CloudWatch, Lambda or any other AWS service you might find usable.

 Please also include:
 * Instructions on how execute your application.
 Bear in mind it may not be a technology we are familiar with.